VividVisions/conditional-tag/README.md

 If no preceding `${_case(…)}` expression had values equal to the switch, the strings and (non-switch-block) expressions following the `${_default}` expression will be rendered until an `${_endswitch}` expression or the end of the template string is encountered.

 #### \_endswitch
 Closes the switch-block.
-Another conditional-tag block can follow.
-Can be omitted if `${_endswitch}` would be at the very end of the template string.
+Can be omitted if `${_endswitch}` would be at the very end of the template string but it is not recommended, especially with nested conditional-tag blocks.

 _Note_: While `_switch()` and `_case()` are functions, `_default` and `_endswitch` are variables.